-Comp onent Description (1) esc key Displays system information when pressed in combination with the $\mbox{\sc fn}$ key.
-(2) fn key Executes specific functions when pressed in combination with the esc key or the spacebar.
-(3) # Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+Component Description (1) esc key Displays system information when pressed in combination with the $\mbox{\rm fn}$ key.
+(2) fn key Executes specific functions when pressed in combination with another key.
+(3) Windows key Opens the Start menu. • NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
 NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
+NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.